cloudpipe/cloudpickle/README.md

 >>> cloudpickle.unregister_pickle_by_value(my_module)
 >>> cloudpickle.dumps(my_module.my_function)  # my_function is pickled by reference
 ```

+Using this API, there is no need to re-install the new version of the module on
+all the worker nodes nor to restart the workers: restarting the client Python
+process with the new source code is enough.

 Note that this feature is still **experimental**, and may fail in the following
 situations: